About Continental Divide New — In Depth

 Frequently Asked Questions

 To register to vote in Continental Divide, New Mexico, residents can register online through the New Mexico Secretary of State's website, by mail, or in person at the Mckinley County elections office.
 New Mexico requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the New Mexico Secretary of State's voter lookup tool.
-For local municipal elections in Continental Divide, contact the Mckinley County Clerk's office for schedules and ballot information.
+For local county and state elections (Continental Divide is an unincorporated community in Mckinley County and does not hold municipal elections), contact the Mckinley County Clerk's office for schedules and ballot information.

-Property records for Continental Divide, New Mexico are maintained by the Mckinley County Assessor's Office and the Mckinley County County Clerk.
+Property records for Continental Divide, New Mexico are maintained by the Mckinley County Assessor's Office and the Mckinley County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Mckinley County, including parcels in Continental Divide.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Mckinley County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Mckinley County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New Mexico counties provide online property record searches through their county websites.
-For in-person requests, visit the Mckinley County offices at the county courthouse.
 The Mckinley County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Continental Divide, New Mexico residents are available through both county and state offices.
 The New Mexico Department of Health, Bureau of Vital Records, located in Santa Fe, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New Mexico.
 Orders can be placed online, by mail, or in person.
 Locally, the Mckinley County Clerk's office issues marriage licenses and maintains marriage records for Mckinley County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.